discoleo/R/Chemistry/Immuno.Thymus.md

 2. Step 2: these naive variants are induced to become Treg and proliferate in the cortical zone of the thymus;
 3. Step 3: induced TLs leave the thymus in order to hone and mature in end organs;

-Step 3 proceeds at the interface between the cortical zone and the medulary zone, forming thus the medulla (which is a LT-depleted zone).
+Step 3 proceeds at the interface between the cortical zone and the medullary zone, forming thus the medulla (which is a LT-depleted zone).
 The Hassel bodies are formed by collapsing of the thymic epitheloid cells (TECs).

+### TCR

+The TCR undergoes mutations/recombinations during the maturation of the LTs.
+These events can affect the functionality of the TCR; consequently, the function of these new TCRs needs to be checked.
+Furthermore, the LTs are differentiated into CD4+ and CD8+ LTs, while cells with a non-functional TCR (e.g. degraded interaction with the CD4 or CD8 co-receptors) must be eliminated.

+**Mechanism:**\
+- LT: CD4- CD8- => double positive CD4+ CD8+ & TCR recombination;
+- Selection & Filtering: => single positive CD4+ or CD8+;

 ## Literature